• Home

 CNMs are highly trained in nursing and then midwifery.
 They meet the requirements of the American College of Nurse Midwives (ACNM).
 They can be licensed and practice in every state in the United States.
 More information about CNMs can be found here.

-CPMs are highly trained in midwifery.
+Certified Professional Midwives (CPMs) are highly trained in midwifery.
 They meet the standards for certification set by the North American Registry of Midwives (NARM).
 CPM is the only international credential that requires knowledge about and experience in out-of-hospital settings.
-As of May, 2010, 25 states regulated CPMs, with Virginia, New York, and New Jersey being the only ones in this area.
+Currently, 33 states regulate CPMs.
 More information about CPMs can be found here.

 The term "Lay Midwife" has been used to designate an uncertified or unlicensed midwife who was educated through informal routes such as self-study or apprenticeship rather than through a formal program.
 This term does not necessarily mean a low level of education, just that the midwife either chose not to become certified or licensed, or there was no certification available for her type of education.